-Our Group experiences competition from other property developers in Malaysia.
-Competitive pressures may arise in areas like supply of raw materials and labour, pricing of the property as well as the sale and marketing of the property.
-Future success will depend significantly on the ability of our Group to respond to the ever changing economic conditions and market demands, the launch of the property development projects of our Group and marketing strategies that will be able to fulfil the needs and requirements of the target markets of our Group.
+The Group's property development division also experiences competition from other property developers in Malaysia.
+Competitive pressures may arise in areas like pricing of the property as well as the sale and marketing of the property.
+Future success will depend significantly on the ability of our Group to respond to the ever-changing economic conditions and market demands, the launch of the property development projects and marketing strategies that will be able to fulfil the needs and requirements of the target markets of the Group.

 We expect to remain competitive despite the increased competition due to our established brand name, track record and promotional campaigns.
 Our Group will continue to take measures to mitigate competition risks such as conducting market intelligence surveys to understand home buyers' needs, monitoring and adjusting development products and implementing innovative marketing strategies in response to changing economic conditions and market demands.